What If Lifestyle Blogging Is Not For You? Six Ways To Find Your Niche

 5. Put A New Spin on A Saturated Market

-What: Whatever your niche and specialism, you will need to stand out amongst your competitors’ blogs in order to succeed.
+What: Whatever your blog niche and specialism, you will need to stand out amongst your competitors’ blogs in order to succeed.
 By taking an existing niche and putting a new spin on it, you can potentially marry together two established niches and create a new opportunity.

 Why: The majority of internet traffic, whatever your niche, can be represented using a long-tail spread of data.
 This means that, within any given niche, there will be that tiny percent at the top hogging the first page of search and receiving the bulk of traffic across all websites in that industry.
 The rest of those blogs will be receiving very little traffic.
 By putting a new spin on a well-defined niche, you create an opportunity to stand out in that 2%.